 SELECT LOG (Float_Expression, base) FROM [Source]

 Base: This is an optional argument.
-If you omit this argument, SQL LOG function will consider the default e as logarithm base but you can change the value as per your requirement.
+If you omit this argument, SQL LOG function will consider the default e as logarithm base.
+However, you can change the base value as per your requirement.
 The value of e is approximately equal to 2.71828

 SQL LOG Function Example 1

 The SQL LOG Function is used to calculate the logarithmic value of given number with specified base value.
 In this example, We are going to check the same with different data and display the output

 DECLARE @i float SET @i = 10 SELECT LOG(@i)AS [LOG Result 1] -- Calculating LOG directly SELECT LOG(1) AS [LOG Result 2] SELECT LOG(96) AS [LOG Result 3] SELECT LOG(10.90 + 15.10 - 22.50 + 1.50) AS [LOG Result 4] -- Calculating LOG with two arguments SELECT LOG(10, 4) AS [LOG Result 5] SELECT LOG((10.90 + 15.10 - 22.50 + 1.50), 8) AS [LOG Result 6]

 Within this log function example query, the below lines of code is used to declare float variable and assigning the value.